shalithadev/frontend-basics/session-05/README.md

        - First deployment is `Facebook News Feed` in `2011` and the integrated to `Instagram` in `2012`
        - `Dan Abramov` - core contributor of React and the creator of `Redux` | `React Hot Loader` **(React Transform)**
      - Next.js `v15.2` and it's evolution
-   - How to manage them in a Next.js project
+   - How to manage theme in a Next.js project

 5. **NPM Commands**